kylebarron/kylebarron.github.io/content/posts/fast-compiled-python-bindings/index.md

 There do exist use cases that only care about comparing two scalar items, but in these situations a relatively small amount of the total execution time is likely happening in this function.
 So providing vectorized APIs tends to provide an easy performance win.

-### Learning from _Shapely_ v2 transition
+### Learning from the _Shapely_ v2 transition

 Shapely is a Python library that provides bindings to the [GEOS](https://libgeos.org/) geometry engine, itself written in C++.
-Shapely [version 2](https://shapely.readthedocs.io/en/latest/release/2.x.html#version-2-0-0-2022-12-12) heavily refactored the implementation to provide vectorized APIs.

-Let's compare the performance of its old scalar API with its new vectorized API.
+Shapely [version 2](https://shapely.readthedocs.io/en/latest/release/2.x.html#version-2-0-0-2022-12-12) was heavily refactored to add vectorized APIs.
+Since the original scalar APIs still exist, this gives us a convenient way to compare the performance of scalar and vectorized APIs while the rest of the underlying C++ code remains unchanged.

 First, we'll load in a moderately complex polygonal geometry from an example dataset of New York City boroughs provided by the [`geodatasets`](https://geodatasets.readthedocs.io/en/latest/) package: